The maximal degree in random recursive graphs with random weights: The maximum conditional mean degree in WRGs

+\begin{proof} For ease of writing, we omit the arguments and write $C_n :=C_n(\beta,s,t,\ell)$.
 We use results from extreme value theory regarding the convergence of particular point processes to obtain the results.
 Let us define the point process \be \Pi_n:=\sum_{i=1}^n \delta_{(i/n,(\F_i-b_n)/a_n)}. \ee By~\cite{Res13}, when the $\F_i$ are i.i.d.\ random variables in the Gumbel maximum domain of attraction (which is the case for the~\ref{ass:weightgumbel}-\ref{ass:weighttaufin} sub-case), then the weak limit of $\Pi_n$ is $\Pi$, a PPP on $(0,\infty)\times (-\infty,\infty]$ with intensity measure $\nu(\d t,\d x)=\d t \times \e^{-x}\d x$.
 Here, we understand the topology on $(-\infty,\infty]$ such that sets of the form $[a,\infty]$ for $a \in \R$ are compact and we are crucially using that the measure $e^{-x} \d x$ is finite on these compact sets.